vincentmakhk/wordle-solver/README.md

 ## Results

-For 1, I haven't an answer
+For 1, I haven't had an answer

-For 2, according to algorithm I've written, there is one single word that stands out For 3, there are at least 6500 words that cannot be x.
-Based on patterns like _OVER, _IGHT which has 7 or more answers
+For 2, according to algorithm I've used, there is one single word that stands out

+For 3, there are around 6500 words that cannot be x.
+Just based on patterns like _OVER, _IGHT which has 7 or more answers.
+There may be more.

 ## Authors